gayatripadmani/gayatripadmani/README.md

 ### Hi, I'm Gayatri Padmani 👋

-- 🔭 I’m currently IT Student
+- 📖 I’m currently IT Student
 - 😍 I'm interested in Data Science
 - 🌱 I’m currently learning ML, DL, NLP and Data Science
 - 👯 I’m looking to collaborate with other developers
-- 📫 How to reach me: ...
+- 📫 How to reach me Mail on at padmanigayatri@gmail.com